Karaite Judaism

-When they read the Torah, Karaites strive to adhere to the plain or most obvious meaning (peshat) of the text; this is not necessarily the literal meaning of the text, instead, it is the meaning of the text that would have been naturally understood by the ancient Hebrews when the books of the Torah were first written - without the use of the Oral Torah.
+Karaite interpretation of the Torah strives to adhere to the plain or most obvious meaning (peshat) of the text; this is not necessarily the literal meaning of the text—instead, it is the meaning of the text that would have been naturally understood by the ancient Hebrews when the books of the Torah were first written—without the use of the Oral Torah.
 By contrast, Rabbinic Judaism relies on the legal rulings of the Sanhedrin as they are codified in the Midrash, Talmud, and other sources to indicate the authentic meaning of the Torah.
-Karaite Judaism holds every interpretation of the Torah to the same scrutiny regardless of its source, and teaches that it is the personal responsibility of every individual Jew to study the Torah, and ultimately decide personally its correct meaning.
-Karaites may consider arguments made in the Talmud and other works without exalting them above other viewpoints.
+Karaism holds every interpretation of the Torah to the same scrutiny regardless of its source, and teaches that it is the personal responsibility of every individual Jew to study the Torah, and ultimately to decide personally its correct meaning.
+Karaites may consider arguments made in the Talmud and other works, but without exalting them above other viewpoints.

-According to Mordecai ben Nissan, the ancestors of the Karaites were a group called Benei Ṣedeq during the Second Temple period.
+According to the Karaite Mordecai ben Nissan (born 1650), the ancestors of the Karaites were a group called Sons of Zadok during the Second Temple period.
 Historians have argued over whether Karaism has a direct connection to the Sadducees dating back to the end of the Second Temple period (70 CE) or whether Karaism represents a novel emergence of similar views.
-Karaites have always maintained that while there are some similarities to the Sadducees due to the rejection of rabbinical authority and the Oral Law, there are major differences.
+Karaites have always maintained that while there are some similarities to the Sadducees due to the rejection of rabbinical authority and of the Oral Law, there are major differences.